DataDog/datadog-operator/docs/secret_management.md

 ### How to deploy the agent components using the secret backend feature with DatadogAgent (Operator 1.11+)

-If using a custom script, create a Datadog Agent (or Cluster Agent) image following the example for the Datadog Operator above and reference credentials with `ENC[<placeholder>]`.
+If using a custom script, create a Datadog Agent (or Cluster Agent) image following the example for the Datadog Operator above, and specify credentials using `ENC[<placeholder>]`.

 ```yaml
 apiVersion: datadoghq.com/v2alpha1